ActivemindTechnology/gg-platform/README.md

 # GameGolf Platform v2
-The project will be used to develop the new platform infrastructure and application architectures for the GameGolf platform.
+The project will be used to develop the new platform infrastructure and application architectures.

-### Developer Setup

 ### Directory Structure
+- Apps dir contains Helm releases with a custom configuration per cluster.
+- Infrastructure dir contains common infra tools such as NGINX ingress controller and Helm repository definitions.
+- Clusters dir contains the Flux configuration per cluster.
+- Docs for more in depth design and development documentation.

 ├── apps
 │   ├── base